-State tournaments unlikely as WIAA figures out how to return to play during the pandemic
+Washington high-school championships unlikely to be held during COVID-19 pandemic

 The Executive Board, made up of 13 school administrators from across the state, decided that for a season to take place, 50 percent of the schools in a region must be eligible (as determined by COVID-19 metrics) for league games.

 The Board also decided that seasons will likely culminate in a regional championship rather than a state championship.
-While COVID numbers would make that scenario likely, the WIAA hasn’t completely shut the door on holding a state tournament.
+While COVID-19 numbers would make that scenario likely, the WIAA hasn’t shut the door on holding a state tournament.

 “(We’re) not eliminating it,” WIAA sports and activities information director Casey Johnson said.
 “But certain things would have to happen.”

-What those regional events will look like are still up in the air, but a “Final Four” scenario is likely to be played at a high school.
-The WIAA is allowing league and districts to decide how teams will qualify for those events.
-The details for culminating events for sports such as swimming and diving and cross country are still being worked out.
+What those regional events would look like are up in the air, but a “Final Four” scenario is likely to be played at a high school.
+The WIAA is allowing league and districts to decide how teams would qualify for those events.
+The details for culminating events for sports such as swimming and diving and cross country are being worked out.

 A region would need eight schools in a classification in a particular sport to hold a regional championship.
-If those requirements can’t be met, regions can combine.
+If those requirements can’t be met, regions could combine.

-These latest decisions give the WIAA more flexibility to get any sports it can up and running.
+These latest decisions give the WIAA flexibility to get any sports it can up and running.
 If schools are unable to meet the 50 percent threshold, the WIAA has the flexibility to move that sport to a different season.

 Last month, the WIAA released guidelines on how sports could return to play using guidance from the Governor’s office and the Department of Health.
 A school’s ability to return to play will be based on the number of COVID-19 cases per 100,000 residents in its county along with the percentage of positive tests.